Court denies appeal of Dubuque man sentenced for assaulting police officer

-The Iowa Court of Appeals this week has denied a request by a Dubuque man seeking to overturn his sentence for a 2018 assault.
+The Iowa Court of Appeals last week denied a request by a Dubuque man seeking to overturn his sentence for a 2018 assault.

 Perry D. Nelson, 39, no permanent address, was convicted by a Dubuque County jury in January 2019 of two counts of assault on a peace officer, assault causing bodily injury, public intoxication as a third or subsequent offender, interference with officials acts and disorderly conduct.